k98kurz/tapescript/docs.md

 ## OP_SPLIT_STR - 58 - x3A

-Read the next byte from the tape, interpreting as an unsigned int index; pull an item from the stack, interpreting as a UTF-8 str; split the item str at the index, then put the first str onto the stack; put the second str onto the stack.
+Pull a signed int index from the stack; pull an item from the stack, interpreting as a UTF-8 str; split the item str at the index; put the first str onto the stack, then put the second str onto the stack.

 Aliases:
 - SPLIT_STR